PasaLab/marlin/README.md

 ##Algorithms and Performance Evaluation
 ###Algorithms
 Currently,  we implement the matrix manipulation on Spark with [block matrix parallel algorithms](http://en.wikipedia.org/wiki/Block_matrix#Block_matrix_multiplication) to distribute large scale matrix computation among cluster nodes.
-The details of the matrix multiplication algorithm is [here](https://github.com/PasaLab/saury/wiki/Matrix-multiply-algorithm).
+The details of the matrix multiplication algorithm is [here](https://github.com/PasaLab/marlin/wiki/Matrix-multiply-algorithm).

 ###Performance Evaluation
-We have done some performance evaluation of Saury.
-It can be seen [here](https://github.com/PasaLab/saury/wiki/Performance-comparison-on-matrices-multiply).
+We have done some performance evaluation of Marlin.
+It can be seen [here](https://github.com/PasaLab/marlin/wiki/Performance-comparison-on-matrices-multiply).
 We wiil update the wiki page when more results are carried out.

-##The relationship between Saury and MLlib Matrix
+##The relationship between Marlin and MLlib Matrix
 [MLlib](http://spark.apache.org/docs/latest/mllib-guide.html) contains quite a lot of general representations of Matrix.
-Saury extends some of them and provides the distributed manipulation for the matrices.
+Marlin extends some of them and provides the distributed manipulation for the matrices.

 We override class `IndexedRow` in [MLlib](http://spark.apache.org/docs/latest/mllib-guide.html)it is still a `(Long, Vector)` wraper, usage is the same as `IndexedRow` .